Aurora Borealis activity and weather in Arctic Norway

-GuideGunnar's best tip for tour to the magical Aurora Borealis is that you join a guide who will bring you to where the best weather conditions are.
+GuideGunnar's best tip for seeing the magical aurora borealis is to join a guide who will take you to where the best weather conditions are.

 Green and pink Northern Lights over a moon lit landscape and fjord

-What is most important to me is that you as a guest shall have the absolutely best possibility to experience what you have come here for; to see the dance of Aurora in the nightern skies.
+For me, the most important thing is that my guests have the absolutely best possibility to experience what they have come to Norway for: to see the aurora borealis dance across the night skies.

-GuideGunnar tours run in a high quality, warm and spacious 14 seater mini bus with on screen introductions to Aurora en route to the lights.
-Sometimes we will have to drive further afield, and if we have to stay out on the trail longer because of that, we won't charge you extra for it.
+GuideGunnar tours run in a luxurious, warm, and spacious mini bus (17 seats) that shows guests an on-screen introduction to the Northern Lights while we are en route.
+Sometimes we have to drive further afield, and if we have to stay out longer because of that, you won't be charged extra.

-See all the facts at GuideGunnar's old Aurora Blog (2012-18) and the NEW Aurora Blog from December 2018!
+You can see all the facts about them in GuideGunnar's old Aurora Blog (2012-18) and the NEW Aurora Blog, begun in December 2018!

 GuideGunnar`s minibuss and guests in a frozen snowy landscape

-Links for Weather forecast and facts about Aurora Borealis, the Northern lights!
+Links for Weather Forecasts and Facts about Aurora Borealis, the Northern Lights!

 Happy guests under the Northern Lights

-Which month is the best time for see the Northern lights..?
+Which Month is the best for Seeing the Northern Lights?

-Nobody can really tell, since it`s depends what happen on the sun, how fast the solar storm speed are, and how the weather are too while you`re here.
+Nobody can really tell, since it depends on what is happening on the sun, how fast the solar storm speeds are, and what the weather is like while you're here.

-Please check all my Aurora pictures and decide:
+Please check all my aurora pictures and decide for youself:

 August ?
 September ?
 October ?
 November ?
 December ?
 January ?
 February ?
 March ?
 April?